SandroContreras/PowerBankController/README.md

 <p align="center"><em>Data flow from ADC voltage reading to OLED UI output.</em></p>

 ## Circuit Diagram
-A full schematic will be added soon.
+A diagram will be added soon.

 ## Included Modules
 - 'bisect.py' - From the Python Standard Library (CPython 3.13)